Nationals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- Washington has a record of 8-13 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.
+- Washington has entered 11 games this season as the underdog by +165 or more and is 5-6 in those contests.

-- The Nationals have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The Nationals have an implied victory probability of 37.7% according to the moneyline set for this matchup.

-- Washington's games have gone over the total in 12 of its 28 chances.
+- Games involving Washington have gone over the total set by bookmakers in 12 of 29 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.